renovatebot/renovate/docs/usage/setup-azure-devops.md

 ## Setting up a new pipeline

-Create a brand new pipeline within Azure DevOps, and select your source.
+Create a brand new pipeline within Azure DevOps, and select your source:
 ![Azure DevOps create new pipeline](assets/images/azure-devops-setup-1.png)

-Select your repository.
+Then select your repository.

-Within _Configure your pipeline_ select: **Starter pipeline file**
+Within _Configure your pipeline_ select: **Starter pipeline**
 ![Azure DevOps starter pipeline template](assets/images/azure-devops-setup-2.png)

-Replace all content in the starter pipeline with:
+Replace _all_ content in the starter pipeline with:

 ```yaml
 schedules: